Admissions Office

 Interviewing

-Conducting virtual interviews or off-campus interviews in your area is a great way to promote Union and to speak one-on-one with prospective students about the value of a Union education.
+Assisting with our online interviews is a great way to promote Union and to speak one-on-one with prospective students about the value of a Union education.

 Helpful tips:

 As an alumni interviewer, you play an important role.
 Any contact you have with students may affect their opinions about Union.
 Showing enthusiasm for the College and creating a comfortable environment ensures they will have a favorable impression.
-To set the stage for an outstanding interview, you need to find a place where you will not be interrupted for 45-60 minutes.
 After greeting the student, if parents are present, please tell them that once the interview with the student is finished, you will invite them to join the conversation.

 Interview objectives: